EichlerLab/pav/README.md

 PAV accepts an arbitrary number of haplotypes per sample.
 Each haplotype is a column with one of two name formats:
 * HAP_* (where * is a haplotype name): A named haplotype.
 For example, "HAP_h1", "HAP_h2" would be typical columns for a phased assembly.
 Other pseudo-haplotypes may be added, such as "HAP_unphased".
+Haplotypes must only contain alpha-numeric and "-", "+", "." characters.
+Underscores are not allowed to avoid ambiguity with underscore-separated assembly name and haplotypes (e.g. "a_b_c" could be sample "a_b" with haplotype "c", or sample "a" with haplotype info_header_list.append(('HAP_VARIANTS', '.', 'STR', 'List of variant IDs in the order of "HAP" identifiying the variant merged in for each haplotype'))info_header_list.append(('XXX', '.', 'STR', 'XXX (INFO/HAP order)'))  "b_c").
 * HAP* (where * is an integer): Legacy mode supporting tables with "HAP1" and "HAP2" column names.
 These are translated to "HAP_h*" internally.